 If a beneficiary who resides in England & Wales is bankrupt, the inheritance must be disclosed and used to pay off outstanding debts before being passed to the beneficiary.
 A global bankruptcy search will protect the Personal Representative(s) from later disputes and will ensure that any debt settlements do not take a higher priority when the estate funds are distributed.

-Once again, it is vital to ensure all beneficiaries have been located so that all entitled beneficiaries inherit their share of the estate.
+Once again, it is vital to ensure all beneficiaries have been located so that all those who are entitled inherit their share of the estate.

 As mentioned above, there are a few tasks that can be undertaken to ensure this risk is mitigated: